What British Slang Words Insult?

 Example: He spilled the drinks again – what a wazzock!

 Wazzock is an insult that feels quintessentially British.
 It is a colloquial term commonly use in northern England to depict someone behaving foolishly.
-It is a lighthearte taunt commonly use in jest rather than actual anger.
+It is a lighthearted taunt commonly use in jest rather than actual anger.

 10. Berk